GuyMitchy/UC-Expert-Patient/README.md

 <br>

 - Help UC patients track and manage their condition effectively by tracking symptoms, medications and Foods.
-- Allow users to interact with a chatbot regarding their condition in order to become an expert patient.
+- Allow users to interact with a chatbot regarding their condition, in order to become an expert patient.
 - Focus on creating a reliable, easy-to-use health management tool.
 - Enable data-driven conversations with healthcare providers by having a record of their condition.
 <br>